steffensperling/sailpoint-iiq/README.md

 Password: admin

 ## A warning regarding admin user for tomcat management console
-Please note that the image contains a `tomcat-users.xml` file, including an `admin` user (password `admin`).
+* Please note that the image contains a `tomcat-users.xml` file, including an `admin` user (password `admin`).
 For the time being, should you wish to change that, fork this repo and modify the xml file accordingly.
+* The manager application is accessible from all hosts, an appropriate configuration was deployed to /opt/tomcat/conf/Catalina/localhost/manager.xml